gyrogami logo

 • Travel time

-Other potential factors (at least to me):
+Other factors (at least for me, condensed for space):

 • Search for and buy (scrap) metals